ChristianPeters/crispy-grid/README.md

 # Crispy Grid

+## Difference to ChristianPeters/crispy-grid

+In this version of the gem you will have to ensure the presence of the required Compass mixins yourself.

 ## Why should I use it?

 In short, Crispy Grid closes the gap between easy-to-use grids for